Jasmine-Zhuang/TicketVendorSystem/phase2/accessibility.md

 ## Principle 5: Tolerance for Error

-All users will be warned when they decide to make payments.
+All users will be warned when they are about to make payments.

 All users are allowed to return to previous pages in case they made any mistakes or decided to revert their decisions.